 Prime and Paint the Cabinet Doors

 It is so much easier to paint cabinet doors when they are uninstalled and the hardware is removed!
-I decided to use a grey spray primer for the doors.
+I decided to use a grey primer.
 Grey primer is easier to cover than a white primer when you are dealing with a dark paint.
+I used a grey spray primer for the doors and my easy grip spray handle for the spray paint can.

 Once the primer was dry, I did a very light sanding before I applied two coats of Sherwin-Williams Iron Ore paint.